WYMT-TV: As an NBC affiliate

 The station began broadcasting on analog UHF channel 57 as WKYH-TV (meaning "Kentucky, Hazard") on October 20, 1969.
-It initially operated as an independent station until acquiring an NBC affiliation in 1970.
-With the station’s founding, Hazard became one of the smallest towns in the nation with its own television station as the town had a population of 5,000 at that time.
-Initially, WKYH maintained studios in downtown Hazard, and transmitted its signal from from a tower located at the headquarters of the local cable system.
+It initially operated as an independent station until it had acquired an NBC affiliation in 1970.
+With the station's founding, Hazard became one of the smallest towns in the nation with its own television station as the town had a population of 5,000 at that time.
+Initially, WKYH maintained studios in downtown Hazard, and transmitted its signal from a tower located at the headquarters of the local cable system.

-Prior to its inception, some counties in southeastern Kentucky were among the last remaining parts of the country unable to clearly receive a commercial television signal over the air.
-Kentucky Educational Television had set up locally-based WKHA (channel 35) the year before; as such, it represented a highly unusual instance where public television was made available to an audience before that of a commercial broadcaster.
+Prior to its inception, some counties in southeastern Kentucky were among the last remaining parts of the United States that were unable to clearly receive a commercial television signal over the air.
+The Kentucky Educational Television network had set up locally based WKHA (channel 35) the year before; as such, it represented a highly unusual instance where the signal of a public television station was made available to an audience before that of a commercial broadcaster.
 Although this area is considered part of the Lexington market, none of that city's television signals covered the area at the time.
 Lexington was an all-UHF market, and UHF stations don't get good reception in rugged terrain even in the best conditions.
 This part of Appalachia has long been one of the poorest in the nation, and many people still couldn't afford to buy a television set.
-Such conditions made the Lexington stations unwilling to set up even low-powered translators in this area.
-Instead, WKYH was founded by local businessman Bill Gorman, who, in addition to building and owning the Hazard-area cable television company since 1965, also operated a closed-circuit local access channel for the system.
+Such conditions made the Lexington stations unwilling to set up even low-power translators in this area.
+Instead, WKYH was founded by local businessman Bill Gorman, who had built and owned the Hazard-area cable television company, complete with a closed-circuit local-access channel since 1965.
+Gorman's source of inspiration to apply to operate the station came in the form of a CBS news story, The Hungry American, which he considered a negative portrayal of life in the mountains.
 Gorman would also serve as mayor of Hazard from 1978 until his death in October 2010.

-Martin Ogrosky served as News Director and in other positions along with William "Bill" Helton, William "Bill" Gorman, Jr., and others.
+At the beginning of the station's life, Martin Ogrosky served as News Director and in other positions along with William "Bill" Helton, William "Bill" Gorman Jr., and others.

 In keeping with the region's strong musical traditions, country, bluegrass, and Southern Gospel music constituted a good part of WKYH's early local programs.
 These shows lasted well into the 1980s (in the case of the Goins Brothers, as late as 1994) after country-music programs had fallen out of favor even on other Southern stations.
 Religious programming from local ministers and churches was shown almost daily in the early years as well, not just on Sundays as was the norm elsewhere then.